vincentoleary/My-Resume/MyRésumé.md

 __Honeycomb Salon__ \hfill Wheeling, WV
 __Co-Founder/Manager__ \hfill Jan 2019 - Present
-Purchased a 23 year old hair and nail salon and reopened as Honeycomb Salon with my wife and co-founder.
+Purchased a 23-year-old hair and nail salon and reopened as Honeycomb Salon with my wife and co-founder.

 + Transitioned from established brand to new business without losing customers; grew revenue 20% in first 6 months
 + Managed inventory of 200+ products for sale; maintain relationships with 900+ customers